simulation-tree/serialization/README.md

 # Serialization

-Unmanaged library for working with common human readable formats using readers and writers with bytes directly.
-As well as intermediary/high-level types for representing objects within the supported formats.
+Native library for working with common human readable formats using readers and writers.
+With high-level types available for representing objects.

 ### Supported formats

 - JSON
-- JSON 5
+- JSON 5 (named after ECMAScript 5)
 - XML

 ### JSON reader and writer

-The reader and writers are used to iteratively progress over data.
-How the data is stored should be known ahead of time (and can be tested).
+The reader and writers are low-level concepts used to traverse and write data:
 ```cs
 using JSONWriter writer = new();
 writer.WriteStartObject();